Carbonneau/emotion-lamp/README.md

 init repo

-This is a test pull request.
+This is a test pull request in jared's branch